 The TRP-built but Propel-specific aero brakes offer great power

 The downside of such a brilliantly realised chassis is that it takes up plenty of the overall budget of the bike’s specifications.
 Usually, at the upper limit of the Bike of the Year price range, we’d expect Ultegra, but the Propel Advanced Pro 2 gets ‘just’ 105.
 We aren’t down on 105 as a group, however – its slick new 11-speed form is so close as to not matter to Ultegra’s performance, and we love the gearing choice Giant has made with the Pro 2.
 Using a 52/36 combined with a 12-28 gives a wide range that’s more than capable of tackling the toughest of ascents yet offers big enough gears to power along at a swift lick on more rolling terrain.

 Indeed, it’s not just the chassis that’s led to the 105 spec, but the wheels too.
 Giant’s own design P-SLR1 Aero wheelset is built by DT Swiss and features slick cartridge hubs and a 55mm deep carbon/alloy hybrid rim with a smooth CNC-machined brake track.
 With an overall weight of 1613g a pair, these are decently lightweight hoops – and account for a big chunk of the bike’s overall price.

-We can’t fault any of the remainder of the Propel’s spec.
-The Fizik Arione saddle with its long flat shape is the ideal perch for the bike’s shape and the riding style you’ll adopt on it (low-down on the drops and pushing hard), while the P-SL1 tyres are supple and grippy in all conditions (though we’d still like to see a 25c option).
+We can’t fault any of the remainders of the Propel’s spec.
+The Fizik Arione saddle with its long flat shape is the ideal perch for the bike’s shape and the riding style you’ll adapt on it (low-down on the drops and pushing hard), while the P-SL1 tyres are supple and grippy in all conditions (though we’d still like to see a 25c option).

 Giant’s RideSense cadence sensor tucks neatly into the chainstay